Sleeping Beauty: Roll Out of Bed Looking Fabulous

 Pamper your peepers

 Eye creams and night times are a match made in heaven.
-To give yours a little boost, store your eye cream in the fridge and apply just before bed: research has shown they’re more effective when chilled.
+To give yours a little boost, store your eye cr

 Help your hair

 There are lots of ways you can tend to your locks while you sleep, from leave-in conditioners and serums to clever styling tricks.
 It’s best to talk to your hairdresser for customised advice on products but we can happily give you the low down on sleep-styling.
 Put damp hair up into a bun overnight for next-day waves; create texture with braids before bed and a little spritz of dry shampoo or salt spray after you take them out in the morning; or use this clever headband wrap technique for structured curls.
+However, if you hair is dry and brittle avoid using the hairdryer everyday and instead use a microfibre hair towel.
+Those towels are designed to absorb moist faster without leaving them frizzy and lifeless.
 These little tricks will save you time and also give your hair a break from the damaging heat of hairdryers and other styling tools: we call that a win-win.

 Care for your cuticles